-1003 ¶¶ 84-85).
-This statement is not a reason to substitute asparagine or threonine, but rather a statement.
+We are also not persuaded by Petitioner's arguments regarding Chao.
+See Pet.
+90-92.
 Dr. Park identified seven different amino acids that favor alpha helix formation.
 See Ex.
 1004 ¶ 70.
-Figure 3 of Chao shows a number of different alpha helical regions, α1, α3, η4', α4', α4, α5, α6, α7, and α8, each composed of multiple amino acids, many of which appear to be non-conserved.
+Figure 3 of Chao shows a number of different alpha helical regions, α1, α3, η4', α4', α4, α5, α6, α7, and α8, each composed of multiple amino acids, many of which appear to be nonconserved.
 See Ex.
 1006, 6916 Table 1.
 Each of these large number of amino acids found within alpha helices might be subject to substitution by one of the seven preferred amino acids identified by Park, but it is Petitioner's "burden to show that the 'prior art would have suggested making the specific molecular modifications necessary to achieve the claimed invention."
 Amerigen Pharm.
 Ltd. v.
 UCB Pharma GmBH, 913 F.3d 1076, 1089 (Fed.
 Cir.
 2019) (citing Takeda Chem.
 Indus., Ltd. v.
 Alphapharm Pty., Ltd., 492 F.3d 1350, 1356 (Fed.
 Cir.
 2007)).
-On this record, Petitioner has not satisfied this burden of showing specific reasons to modify position 324 of the PH20 polypeptide.
+On this record, Petitioner has not satisfied this burden of showing specific reasons to modify position 320 of the PH20 polypeptide.

-Accordingly, on the current record, we find that Petitioner has not shown that it is more likely than not to establish that the combination of the '429 patent and Chao with the knowledge and teaching described by Dr. Hecht and Dr. Park demonstrates that the claims of the '520 patent would have been obvious.
+Accordingly, on the current record, Petitioner has not shown that it is more likely than not to establish that the combination of the '429 patent and Chao with the knowledge and teaching described by Dr. Hecht and Dr. Park demonstrates that the claims of the '652 patent would have been obvious.